ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

     /dev/tty_in1

 It is binary tty communication.
 More information in `Testing the LIDAR` section.

-## Motor Port Mode

-I am assuming your motor connector is connected to `port A` and it is the only motor.

-First, you have to put the motor port in `dc-motor` mode:

-    echo dc-motor > /sys/class/lego-port/port4/mode

-Then your motor interface will be available at:

-    /sys/class/dc-motor/motor0

 ## LIDAR Rotational Geometry

 If you assume that XV11 LIDAR returns you the distance to the object you will have it *almost* right.
 To do it correctly take into account the rotational geometry of the LIDAR.

 The scheme below is for Revo LDS.
 For XV11 it is enough to change some signs.
-See [xv11test] for detailed formulas.
+See [xv11lidar-test] for detailed formulas.

 {% include screenshot.html source="/images/xv11-tutorial/lidar_rotational_geometry.png" caption="Revo LDS rotational geometry"%}